 You don’t need us to tell you what you already know: Cross-selling works.

 It’s no secret that it costs business owners less money and fewer man-hours to sell to an existing customer.
-Or that cross-selling insurance products is a super quick and efficient way to fill up your pipeline.
+Or that cross-selling p&c insurance is a super quick and efficient way to fill up your pipeline.

-As you take a long hard look at the year that yawns before you, with an aim for growing your client base, here are some do’s and don’ts to help you make the most of the clients you already have:
+As you take a long hard look at the year that yawns before you, with an aim for growing your p&c insurance client base, here are some do’s and don’ts to help you make the most of the clients you already have:

 Do Make It Simple